A life science careers blog for early career researchers

 For those working as academic group leaders, only 18% stated that they needed to be fluent in the local language.
 The distribution of these respondents implies that there is a lot of variation depending on the individual institution – and that this is likely influenced by the country and type of institution/position.
 In particular, in some cases, academic group leaders may be expected to teach in the local language.
 Of the 14 respondents who stated that at least some teaching experience is required to be hired as a junior group leader at their institution, 50% said group leaders need to be fluent in the local language.

 Postdoc experience is often seen neutrally for employment outside academia.

-Several articles have been published that advise PhDs to only consider a postdoc position if they want to be a group leader (e.g. here, here).
+Several articles have been published that advise PhDs only to consider a postdoc position if they want to be a group leader (e.g. here, here).

 These articles quite rightfully point out that, for careers where postdoc experience is not required, pursuing a postdoc position will delay your entry into your long-term career and this can have further implications (e.g. lower life-time earnings).
 Additionally, some non-academic hiring managers and recruiters tell us that, during the application process, senior postdocs will need more clearly demonstrate their adaptability and motivation to move to a new career area than recent PhD graduates.

 Nevertheless, our survey data suggest that postdoc training will, in most cases, not make your CV less attractive, and may even be seen positively in some cases: for the 164 survey respondents not working as a postdoc or research group leader, only 5% said that applicants directly out of the PhD are preferred.
 The most common response (45%) was that a postdoc is neither positive or negative, 26% stated that postdoc experience is seen positively for their role.
-Postdoc experience was considered a requirement for 15% of respondents overall, including for more than 50% of respondents working in academic teaching, in infrastructure leadership (in academia or industry), and in science publishing.
+Postdoc experience was considered a requirement for 15% of respondents overall, including for more than 50% of respondents working in academic teaching, in research infrastructure leadership (in academia or industry), and in science publishing.